fisma-ready/github/customer-responsibility-controls.md

 #### [Add your information to your account](https://github.com/settings/profile)

-This makes it easier for your team to know who you are and to administer the teams, but most of all, it helps a lot with autocomplete!
+This makes it easier for your team to know who you are, but most of all, it helps a lot with autocomplete!

 A complete [public profile](https://github.com/settings/profile) includes: